EricLambrecht/web-scraper-pusher/README.md

 When testing locally, compile the sources into Javascript with
 ```
+# via npm
 npm run build

-# or if you installed Typescript locally simply:
+# or, if you installed Typescript locally, simply:
 tsc

 # or use the watcher